hoplon/hoplon/doc/Getting-Started.md

 </html>
 ```

+### Hoplon Source File Extensions

-Note the `.html.hl` extension: all files ending in `.hl` will be compiled by
+Note the `.html.hl` extension in the example above: all files ending in `.hl`
-the Hoplon compiler, and the `.html.hl` ending tells Hoplon that the source
+will be compiled by the Hoplon compiler, and the `.html.hl` ending tells Hoplon
-file format is HTML markup.
-Hoplon can also compile source files with the
+that the source file format is HTML markup.
+Hoplon can also compile source
-`.cljs.hl` extension, which indicates that the source file format is
+files with the `.cljs.hl` extension, which indicates that the source file
-ClojureScript forms (s-expressions) instead of HTML markup.
-This is covered in
+format is ClojureScript forms (s-expressions) instead of HTML markup.
+This is
-detail below.
+covered in detail below.

 ## S-Expression Syntax